karthikeyan-live/beeliked/README.md

   ![New Modal Dialog](./Documentation/images/3_newmodal.png)

 - **Make the modal “Create” button add a new Starship to the top of the table.**<br/>
+To have things simple, I didn't add any external packages.
+But we can include a Date Picker for changing the created date, this will be more user friendly.
   ![Modal Filled](./Documentation/images/41_newFilled.png)<br/>
   ![Row Added](./Documentation/images/42_newRow.png)